 Authors shall complete the License to Publish form for each new manuscript submission.
 The Licence to Publish refer to copyright, conflict of interests, ethical and animal care issues, etc. and must be completed by all authors before publication can proceed.
 The corresponding author is responsible for obtaining the signatures of coauthors.
 The form is available online at www.ibna.ro, Archiva Zootechnica section.

-Likewise, authors of AZ manuscripts who include material (e.g. tables or figures) taken from other copyrighted sources must secure permission from the copyright holders and be able to provide evidence of this permission at the time the manuscript is submitted to AZ for review.
+Likewise, authors who include material (e.g. tables or figures) taken from other copyrighted sources must secure permission from the copyright holders and be able to provide evidence of this permission at the time the manuscript is submitted to Archiva Zootechnica for review.
 Tables or figures reproduced from the work of others must include an acknowledgment of the original source in a footnote or legend.

 Review of manuscripts

-- The manuscript doesn't fit in the AZ research topics and is suitable for publication elsewhere.
+- The manuscript doesn’t fit in the Archiva Zootechnica research topics and is suitable for publication elsewhere.

 - Failure to respond to reviewers’ observations.

 Revisions.
-Many manuscripts that are eventually published are returned to the author(s) for revision.
-The authors must reply punctually to all observations/comments from reviewers (by mentioning the line specified by the reviewer e.g. Line 183: text changed into ..., as requested ); if they don't agree with the observations/comments from reviewers they must properly argument why.
+Most of the manuscripts that are eventually published are returned to the author(s) for revision.
+The authors must reply punctually to all observations/comments from reviewers (by mentioning the line specified by the reviewer – e.g. Line 183: text changed into “...”, as requested); if they don’t agree with the observations/comments from reviewers they must appropriately argument why.

 Care and use of animals.
-Only investigations that have followed high standards for the humane care and use of animals in research will be published in AZ .
-As mentioned before, all manuscripts submitted to AZ must be accompanied by the License to Publish form certifying that any research that involves animals observed the established standards / regulations for the humane care and use of animals for experimental purposes
+Only investigations that have followed high standards for the care and the use of animals for scientific research will be published in Archiva Zootechnica.
+As mentioned before, all manuscripts submitted to Archiva Zootechnica must be accompanied by the License to Publish form, certifying that any research that involves animals observed the specific established standards / regulations.

 - no trademark in the title, but identification of the nature of product, active substance, vegetal species (case of plant extracts), source, etc.